 Becoming a credentialed veterinary technician in Colorado

-Did you recently graduate and/or pass your VTNE (in 2022 or after)?
+Did you graduate from an AVMA-accredited school and then pass your VTNE in 2024 or later?
 If so, you are in the right place!
 The next step is to fill out a credential by examination application (link provided below).
-If you passed the VTNE prior to 2022 please see the information on late credential by exam.
+If you passed the VTNE before 2024, please refer to the information on late credential by exam.

-Applicants that can obtain their credential by examination are individuals who have recently graduated from an AVMA accredited school and passed the VTNE.
+Applicants eligible to obtain a credential by examination are individuals who have recently graduated from an AVMA-accredited school AND passed the VTNE.
 The credential process includes submission and approval of the following:

 • Completed application for credential by examination (see link below)